Mindfulness meditation techniques for beginners are a good start for new people who want to explore the world of mindfulness for inner peace.

 This ancient technique allows you to harness the power of your breath to cultivate mindfulness, find inner calm, and embark on a journey of self-discovery.

-1. What is Breath Awareness Technique?
+What is the Breath Awareness Technique?

 Breath awareness meditation is a simple yet profound practice that centers your attention on the natural rhythm of your breath.